jynlin3/Mobile-computing/README.md

-A test repository for learning Android
+A test repository for learning Android.